UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 <br>

-## 🌐 Consensus is Society’s Greatest Asset
+## Consensus is Society's Greatest Asset

 > _“Together, there is no desert we can’t make bloom.”_